 - 1. Refer to your district roadside representative for assistance. - 2.
-When moving to the ditch line, it is acceptable to make a five to eight foot cut on the back side of a V-ditch to help maintain drainage if it can be accomplished without placing the tractor on a slope steeper than 3 to 1.
-However, for appearance purposes, a cut on the backside of the ditch should not be made.
-A preferred alternative would be the selective use of herbicides (Figure 7). - 3.
-Areas of wildflower, native grass and tree plantings may be signed to indicate what is being accomplished at these locations. - 4.
-Areas around and under bridges should be kept clear of brush. - 5.
-Culverts should be kept clear of brush.
+When mowing to the ditch line, it is acceptable to make a five to eight foot cut on the back side of a V-ditch to help maintain drainage if it can be accomplished without placing the tractor on a slope steeper than 3 to 1 or causing damage.
+A cut on the backside of the ditch should not be made for appearance purposes.
+The preferred alternative is the selective use of herbicides.
+(Figure 7) - 3.
+Areas of wildflower, native grass and tree plantings may be signed to indicate what is being accomplished at these locations.